Eight Ways Penske Boosts Fresh Channel Efficiency

 4. Combined Distribution Center and Transportation Management

-By managing the distribution center as well as the dedicated contract carriage, Penske can collaborate better with the transportation group and increase visibility into the operation.
+By managing the distribution center as well as the dedicated contract carriage, Penske can collaborate better with the cold storage transportation group and increase visibility into the operation.
 This improves on-time deliveries and provides cost savings.

 "When you use a third party, you're relying on that third party to get it to the store on time," Klug said.